 - time not worked

 Concepts and definitions

-The definitions come from the Code du Travail.
+The definitions are taken from the Industrial Relations

 Methods of measurement